MicrocontrollersDev/Alternatives/docs/1.12.2/feather.md

 # Feather "Client" Alternatives

-WIP - Feather "Client" is a Forge/Fabric mod marketing itself as a client, claiming immense FPS boosts and wide mod support.
+Feather "Client" is a Forge/Fabric mod marketing itself as a client, claiming immense FPS boosts and wide mod support.
 However, Feather, on numerous occasions, has been caught illegally stealing code and breaking other mod's licenses.
-Feather was also previously in a paid beta testing period, in a sense putting numerous free mods behind a paywall.
-It is also unsupported by many mod authors and it is advised against supporting them.
+Despite the overwhelming amount of evidence, their admins and moderators refuse to acknowledge it and avoid it.
+Feather is also unsupported by many mod authors, as Feather is closed source and obfuscated, and so incompatibilies cannot be fixed by mod authors.
+It is not recommended to use Feather or support the developers behind the "client".
+All major performance improvements can be gotten from using the original mods that Feather leeches off.

+Additionally, I do not personally trust them.
+If they are unable to write their own code for their features, I do not trust them to write proper security measures as by using Feather you are essentially giving them access to your Microsoft/Minecraft account.
+Their Discord server also refuses to ban scammers, as on several occasions myself and others have been told that it is not their problem.

 ### Visuals

 * Animations - Irrelevant
 * Block Overlay - ?
 * Clear Water - [sp614x's OptiFine](https://optifine.net/download?f=OptiFine_1.12.2_HD_U_G5.jar)